fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.ManagedCache/v1.6.1/Remove-AzureManagedCache.md

 ```

 ## DESCRIPTION
-The **Remove-AzureManagedCache** cmdlet removes an azure_2 Cache and all of the data in the Cache.
+The **Remove-AzureManagedCache** cmdlet removes an Azure Cache and all of the data in the Cache.
 It returns $True if the operation was successful and $False if it failed.
-By default, **Remove-AzureManagedCache** will prompt you for confirmation before it removes the azure_2 Cache, but you can use the *Force* parameter to suppress the prompt.
+By default, **Remove-AzureManagedCache** will prompt you for confirmation before it removes the Azure Cache, but you can use the *Force* parameter to suppress the prompt.
-An azure_2 Cache is a secure, dedicated cache that provides extremely fast access to data.
+An Azure Cache is a secure, dedicated cache that provides extremely fast access to data.
 This distributed, in-memory, scalable solution enables you to build highly scalable and responsive applications.
-For more information about azure_2 Cache, see Azure Cachehttp://azure.microsoft.com/en-us/services/cache/.
+For more information about Azure Cache, see Azure Cachehttp://azure.microsoft.com/en-us/services/cache/.

 ## EXAMPLES